PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dedicated runner to preserve branch/order/context, return only mutation counts plus net pruning, and let the lowerer reconcile only after a positive aggregate.
 Production remains unchanged at this characterization checkpoint.

+`run_late_binary_layout_recovery()` now owns that complete sequence in the original order.
+The optional PReLU-BMM and generic layout cleanup owners remain controlled by one `include_layout_transpose` flag, while the runner forwards the shared LayoutState and diagnostics to the owners that accept them.
+Its result contains the five owner rewrite counters, the four generic-layout mutation counters, and `pruned_unused_tensors` from the net tensor-table reduction.
+The non-mutating layout `iterations` field is deliberately omitted.

+The lowerer branch is consequently reduced to one runner assignment and one `_stats_have_positive_count()` guard.
+Static-shape reconciliation is skipped when the complete recovery sequence is stable and retained after any rewrite or zero-rewrite pruning.
+Dedicated runner tests fix owner order, optional-owner behavior, context forwarding, normalized counters, pruning, and the empty-model stable path.
+Architecture tests count calls at the new ownership boundary rather than assuming every owner is invoked directly from the lowerer.